jeteve/mokapot/README.md

-# About mokapot
+# About mokaccino

-mokapot is a percolator library in Rust.
+mokaccino is a percolator library in Rust.
 Consider this beta software.

 ## About percolators